kelvintyb/sw-rails-docs/source/index.html.md

 Welcome to the SalesKitten API!
 You can use our API to access API endpoints, which can get information on various prospects/whales & emails in our database.

-We currently have language bindings in Shell - You can view code examples in the dark area to the right :)
+We currently only have language bindings in Shell - You can view code examples in the dark area to the right :)

 # Prospects